bvdbasch/lsd/README.md

 </a>
 </details>

-Please consult the table below for the installation command for your package manager.
+Please consult the table below for the installation command associated with your package manager.

 | OS/Distro                       | Command                                                                                                     |
 | ------------------------------- | ------------------------------------------------------------------------------------------------------------|